The Rehabilitation of Historic Schools Act of 2011

 During the initial years of the OSFC, a “2/3rd’s Rule” was created to determine if a building was to be renovated or replaced with a new school.
 If the cost to renovate an existing school was over two-thirds the cost to build an equally sized new building, then the OSFC would say the facility was to be replaced.
 The OSFC has since changed the “rule” to be more of a “guideline” and will now co-fund the cost of renovation up to 100% of the cost of an equally sized new building.
 The OSFC staff and consultants will not actively promote this option and it is up to those interested in renovation, within the local community, to advocate for a more in depth cost analysis for historic schools.
 If the local district’s facility assessment for renovation costs are greater than 2/3rd’s the cost of an equally sized new building and the district chooses to renovate the existing building, then a waiver needs to be submitted to the OSFC for approval.

 If a school district decides to abandon their existing school facility/facilities, the OSFC will even co-fund abatement and demolition costs.
-Even if adaptive re-use is a possible option, most abandoned schools have been razed and many of the properties are now empty lots.
+Even if adaptive re-use was a possible option, most abandoned schools were razed and many of the properties are now empty lots.

 All records of the OSFC are public, as defined within the Public Records Policy, unless they are specifically exempt from disclosure under the Ohio Revised Code.
 Anyone can make a records request by using the OSFC Media Contact found here.